 Can I build a cordwood addition onto an existing home?
 Certainly, you can.
 The three most important factors contributing to success are: building a proper foundation, adding solid framing and capping it with a good roof.
 The foundation must be tied into the existing foundation so it doesn’t move or float.
 The framing will hold the structure in place while the cordwood is being applied and the roof needs to tie into the existing roof and not create a problem with drainage or leakage.
 If the roof can be safely added and braced before the cordwood is added, it will provide shelter for the builder and the materials.

-Here is a framed addition to a shake shingle cabin.
-The owner took pains to make sure the angles all matched.
+A framed addition to a shake shingle cabin.
+The owner took pains to make sure that all the angles match.

 These contractors used Cordwood Construction Best Practices (available in the bookstore) to build this cordwood addition in Pennsylvania.